Message from the Superintendent

 Optimization of Resources

 We are ensuring that our leadership teams are effectively trained and empowered to carry out the strategic plan.
-Nearly 300 Board of Education members, central office and school administrators, and teacher leaders have completed the Georgia Leadership Institute for School Improvement’s Base Camp and Leadership Summit.
+Nearly 300 of our central office staff, school administrators, teacher leaders and Board of Education members have completed the Georgia Leadership Institute for School Improvement’s Base Camp and Leadership Summit.
 The school system has also developed its own program, Aspiring Leaders, to better develop teachers and assistant principals for future leadership roles.

 Our school system is known at the state and national level for having sound financial management.
-For 2015-16, the Board of Education, through its general fund and fund balance is restoring to schools the school-allocated amount of the austerity reduction that the state is still withholding from our school system.
-Our school leadership teams now have additional funding to address personnel and other support-related needs to affect student learning as they see fit.
+For 2015-16, the Board of Education, through its General Fund and Balance is restoring to schools the school-allocated amount of the austerity reduction that the state is still withholding from our school system.
+Our school leadership teams now have additional funding to address personnel and other support-related needs to affect student learning as they see fit under the flexibility of becoming a Strategic Waiver School System.

 Thank You for Your Commitment to K-12 Education

 Congratulations to all who are committed to doing their part to guide us well.
 This is what leadership is about.
+We all need each other.
 Keep up the great work.

 Charles G. Wilson, Jr.